 - Squeezer logs inaccurate minification stats for Sass as it compares the parent file vis the entire compiled CSS, rather than unminified compiled CSS vs the newly minified CSS.

 - There's no error console, and files that shouldn't have compiled still compiled.

 Pictured: Squeezer did a great job with vector images but ended with questionable results with PNGs

 I hate to trash on an indie developer I but just cannot recommend Squeezer when CodeKit and Prepros exist, even at double the price.
-I do think there is room for an even more simple task manager than CodeKit or Prepros but I found Squeezer too simplistic to mimick a workflow even for a very simple static website.
-It may fit others workflow and it has a free trial but even that has its short comings of being laughably short, making it difficult to evaluate if there's workable patterns for Squeezer.
-Add in a the lack of documentation or clarity on the compiler versions, no proxy serving/live reload and stupid logic on image compression, Squeezer is a bit of a dud.
+I do think there is room for an even more simple task manager than CodeKit or Prepros but I found Squeezer too simplistic to mimic a workflow even for a very straightforward static website.
+It may fit others workflow and it has a free trial but even that has its shortcomings of being laughably short, making it difficult to evaluate if there are workable patterns for Squeezer.
+Add in the lack of documentation or clarity on the compiler versions, no proxy serving/live-reload and stupid logic on image compression, and Squeezer is a bit of a dud.
 It functions as advertised but without much grace.
 Squeezer feels like a beta more than a refined application.

 - Allow multiple export paths, at the very least by file type.
-Compiled JS goes into JS folder, compiled CSS goes to CSS folder, images go to images folder etc.
+Compiled JS goes into JS folder, compiled CSS goes to CSS folder, images go to the images folder, etc.